Updated: 14 July 2022

 Card manufacturing, personalisation and delivery companies.

-For Curve Black & Metal customers, your information is shared with insurance provider Inter Partner Assistance SA, member of the AXA Assistance group, Avenue Louise 166, 1050, Brussels, Belgium, insurance company regulated by the National Bank of Belgium under the number 0487, Company number 0415 591 055 (‘AXA’).
+Information is shared with insurance provider Inter Partner Assistance SA, member of the AXA Assistance group, Avenue Louise 166, 1050, Brussels, Belgium, insurance company regulated by the National Bank of Belgium under the number 0487, Company number 0415 591 055 (AXA).

 You will enter into a separate agreement with AXA to enable them to provide you with insurance.
 This means AXA is wholly responsible for your data for insurance purposes (rather than Curve).
 Further information is available here.